Urban Agriculture and Pollinators in the City’s Strategies Pollinators in Raleigh - BeeCity USA History of Community Gardens in Raleigh

 Pollinators in Raleigh - BeeCity USA

 Since June 2017, Raleigh has been an official member of Bee City USA and is one of more than 100 cities across the nation to officially become a Bee City USA.
 This is a joint effort between the city and community partners to continue to educate the public and provide support for pollinators and habitats in Raleigh, see our BeeCity 2018 Annual Report of activities in Raleigh.
-Raleigh has committed to create sustainable habitats for pollinators.
+Raleigh has committed to creating sustainable habitats for pollinators.

 Pollinators and pollinator habitat help sustain our ecosystem and natural resources.
 One out of every three bites of our food is made possible by a pollinator species.
 Protecting pollinator species and habitat is essential to a sustainable food system.
 The city supports pollinator habitats through grants, community partnerships, as well as pollinator projects.
 We are committed to raising awareness of the essential role bees and other pollinators play in the complex food web as well as creating and sustaining pollinator habitat in Raleigh.

 Raleigh also supports pollinators and pollinator habitats with grants.
 The Housing and Neighborhoods Department provides Neighborhood Improvement Funds to encourage and enhance neighborhoods.
-There are two levels of these grants which range in amount from $250 up to $1,000 for a variety of projects including pollinator habitat, community gardens, urban agriculture and tree planting.
+There are two levels of these grants which range in amount from $250 up to $1,000 for a variety of projects including pollinator habitat, community gardens, urban agriculture, and tree planting.